xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * Members cannot use their membership and credits to make things for friends/acquaintances

 ### Machine Prices

+If someone reserves a machine online and doesn't show up, they have to pay for the time anyway.

 *3D printer:*
 * 2 RMB/gram
   * no questions asked – you just used the machine.
 You need to know EVERYTHING.